Subscribe to our blog to get articles delivered directly to your inbox

 Tricks to ensure your money tree survives and thrives:

 • Avoid too much direct sunlight, which can burn its leaves.
 Place it near a south-facing window during the summer months and move it to your east window in the winter.
+You’ll notice that it is getting too much sun if the leaves begin to brown on the edges.

 • Prune browning leaves throughout the year to encourage new growth.
+You can trim them off with sterile scissors or gently remove them by hand.

 That’s all there is to it!
 See, we told you it was easy.
 To keep these tips handy, print out a copy of our money tree plant care guide and keep it on your fridge.